zowe/zowe-explorer-vscode/README.md

 [Core Zowe Explorer ReadMe](https://github.com/zowe/vscode-extension-for-zowe/tree/master/packages/zowe-explorer) — contains information about how to install, configure, and use Zowe Explorer.
 This ReadMe helps you to familiarize yourself with the basic features of the extension.

-[Zowe Explorer ESlint Plug-in ReadMe](https://github.com/zowe/vscode-extension-for-zowe/tree/master/packages/eslint-plugin-zowe-explorer) — contains information about how to install ESlint and configure ESlint rules.
-ESlint helps you to find and fix problems in your JavaScript code.
+[Zowe Explorer ESlint Plug-in ReadMe](https://github.com/zowe/vscode-extension-for-zowe/tree/master/packages/eslint-plugin-zowe-explorer) — contains information about how to install ESLint and configure ESLint rules.
+ESLint helps you to find and fix problems in your JavaScript code.

 [Zowe Explorer Extensibility API ReadMe](https://github.com/zowe/vscode-extension-for-zowe/tree/master/packages/zowe-explorer-api) — contains information about how to extend the capabilities of Zowe Explorer, using the extensibility API.